joliebui-05/Supply-Chain-Shipping/README.md

 #### DAX Measures

-The dashboard includes a collection of reusable DAX measures for KPI calculations, time intelligence, profitability analysis, and customer metrics.
+The dashboard includes a collection of reusable DAX measures developed to support **sales performance**, **product profitability**, **distribution efficiency**, and **time-based analysis**.
+These measures power the dashboard KPIs, interactive visualizations, and business calculations, enabling consistent and reliable reporting across all dashboard pages.

-A complete reference of all measures is available here:
+A complete reference of all DAX measures, including formulas and descriptions, is available here:

 📄 **DAX Measures Documentation** - [View PDF](Docs/Supply_Chain_Shipping_DAX_Documentation.pdf)